Toyota Prius Battery Replacement

 Cost

-Hybrid cars use a variety of energy sources to power their motors and vehicles.
-The Toyota Prius uses two kinds of energy – electric, and gas engine power – to achieve the best fuel economy possible.
+Hybrid cars use various energy sources to power their motors and vehicles.
+The Toyota Prius uses two kinds of energy—electric and gas engine power—to achieve the best fuel economy possible.

 The Prius battery stores this energy, which is then used to power the car’s electronics and lights during periods when the electricity produced by the gasoline engine isn’t enough.
 The vehicle also uses regenerative braking when you brake, which allows the wheels to recharge the battery.

 However, when the Prius battery can no longer store the energy it needs for its electronics, the hybrid system will begin to fail.
-This is why replacing the battery as soon as possible is so important.
+This is why it is so important to replace the battery as soon as possible.

-The cost can vary significantly if you need a new battery for your Toyota Prius.
+If you need a new battery for your Toyota Prius, the cost can vary significantly.
 The labor cost is usually the most significant factor in this price, so get estimates from multiple mechanics before deciding.

-Another way to cut down on the price of a hybrid battery is to purchase a used one.
-This can be an excellent option for drivers looking to save money on their next car purchase, and you can often find used batteries at auto salvage yards.
+Another way to lower the price of a hybrid battery is to purchase a used one.
+This can be an excellent option for drivers looking to save money on their next car purchase, and used batteries can often be found at auto salvage yards.

 Many hybrid batteries are made from nickel-metal hydride (NiMH) cells.
 These batteries are made of many small cells that work together to produce a large amount of voltage.